Design comparison

 Well done for completing this challenge.
 HAPPY CODING

-1 - @KeganFPosted over 1 year ago
+1 - @KeganFPosted almost 2 years ago

 Nice job completing the challenge! 😊